The global population of software engineers is growing, but not fast enough to keep up with the demand.

 10+ US Software Developer Schools That Produce The Best Talent In The Country

 The list of universities with the most creative and trailblazing software engineering curriculums is right below.
-These schools produce the best IT talent software companies can recruit.
+These schools produce the best IT talent that software development agencies can recruit.

 The software engineering program at UC Irvine is a research-oriented program during which students build a strong background in software engineering.
 Their graduates develop a deep understanding of the processes, tools and techniques involved in the creation of dependable, large-scale software systems.